polat-code/react_data_saving_to_idb_database/README.md

 ** React Application By Using Local Database **

 This application shows that React application is used with local database.
-If you don't want to use backend when you create an app then It is good to use local database.
+If you want to use local database only for client then It is good to use local database.
 This project is coded for this purpose.
 You can use this code.